IBE160/SG-Gruppe-KI/proposal.md

 ---

-## 🚦 Development Phases

-To ensure a focused and achievable delivery, the project is divided into two main phases:

 ### ✅ Phase 1 — Web-First MVP (with Health & BLE Support)
 **Objective:** Deliver a fully functional web-based AI training assistant with essential integrations and live physiological feedback.